ubco-mds-2021-labs/capstone-project-googletrends_capstone/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!
-We will be working on this repository as a class project until April 2022, after which we will happily acccept contributions.
+We will be working on this repository as a class project until May 2022, after which we will happily acccept contributions.

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉